What is Cartilage and What Does it Do?

 Knee joint with cartilage - meniscus

 In your spine, discs made of cartilage protect your vertebrae (backbone).
-These cartilage discs prevent each of the back bones from rubbing together.
+These discs prevent each of the backbones from rubbing together.

 Rib cage

-Because your lungs get bigger and smaller with each breath, your rib cage needs to change its size, too.
+Because your lungs get bigger and smaller with each breath, your rib cage must also change size.
 This is why the rib cage needs so much flexible cartilage between the sternum and rib bones.

 Nose and ears

 Pinch your nose and tug on your ears!
-Thanks to the rubbery cartilage in your nose and ear, you can make these body parts move.
+You can move these body parts thanks to the rubbery cartilage in your nose and ear.

 Here’s a quick video that shows why the nose is so wiggly!